eigenfoo/old-eigenfoo.github.io/_posts/2020-07-26-floating-point-deep-learning.md

 storing activations in bfloat16.
 However, in particularly gracious circumstances, weights can be stored in bfloat16 without a significant performance degradation.

-You can read a lot more about bfloat16 on the [Google Cloud blog](https://cloud.google.com/blog/products/ai-machine-learning/bfloat16-the-secret-to-high-performance-on-cloud-tpus), and [this paper by Intel and Facebook studying the bfloat16 format](https://arxiv.org/abs/1905.12322).
+You can read a lot more on the [Google Cloud blog](https://cloud.google.com/blog/products/ai-machine-learning/bfloat16-the-secret-to-high-performance-on-cloud-tpus), and [this paper by Intel and Facebook studying the bfloat16 format](https://arxiv.org/abs/1905.12322).